 (ii) “Fallback Reference Price” (if the relevant parties have specified an alternate Commodity Reference Price in the Confirmation);

-(iii) “Negotiated Fallback” (provided that the reference in Section 7.5(c)(ii) to “fifth Business Day” shall be amended to be “twelfth Business Day”); and
+(iii) “Negotiated Fallback”;

-(iv) The Relevant Price will be determined and calculated as set forth in the definition of “Commodity-Reference Dealers”, however, notwithstanding any reference to the number of Specified Prices in such definition, Party A shall obtain in good faith quotations from two (2) leading dealers in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices.
+(iv) The Relevant Price will be determined and calculated as set forth in the definition of “Commodity-Reference Dealers”, however, notwithstanding any reference to the number of Specified Prices in such definition, Party A and Party B shall each obtain (in good faith) quotations from two (2) leading dealers in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices.

 (g) For purposes of any Transaction in which paper or pulp is the relevant Commodity, the phrase "within 30 calendar days" in line 5 of Section 7.3 of the Commodity Definitions shall be replaced by the phrase "within 40 calendar days."